-When damage to a dwelling unit, its appurtenances, appliances and/or grounds is due to abuse and/or neglect by the Tenant, the following schedule shall be used to determine charges to a Tenant for the necessary repairs.
+When damage to a dwelling unit, its appurtenances, appliances and/or grounds is due to willful, malicious, or irresponsible conduct, such as abuse and/or neglect, caused by the Tenant, the following schedule shall be used to determine charges to a Tenant for the necessary repairs.
 Management shall utilize the "Guidelines for Determining Ordinary Wear and Tear" before assessing charges to a Tenant.